poojathakur0709/ML_Repo/README.md

-This branch is for learning and POC purposes.
+This branch is for storing final codes